 Today Lampo announces its Winter/Spring 19 season, featuring projects by artists Florian Hecker, Peter Rehberg, James Hoff, Jon Davies and DeForrest Brown Jr., and Anthony Pateras—with five special performances across Chicago, at the Poetry Foundation, the Graham Foundation, and the new Green Line Performing Arts Center in the city’s Washington Park neighborhood.
 Lampo WS19 begins … Continued

-This Ain’t My First Rodeo explores the psychoacoustic interactions between two synthesizers in quadraphonc sound, with additional material generated and mutated by 1/4-inch tape delay.
+This Ain’t My First Rodeo explores the psychoacoustic interactions between two synthesizers in quad sound, with additional material generated and mutated by 1/4-inch tape delay.
 Anthony Pateras’ new project wraps listeners in an extraordinary sensory experience of musical illusions.

 The title itself also may be deceptive.
 Pateras is no novice, after more than 20 years on the scene.
 But don’t read the work as any kind of boast.
 Instead, the rodeo reference is akin to the turbulent self-reinvention he went through when starting this piece, which he reveals last happened when he wrote Blood Stretched Out for Lampo in 2014.